Page 19 – Corruption in Islam

 And when it is said to them, “Do not cause corruption on the earth,” they say, “We are but reformers!”
 (Qur’an 2:11)

-“If one of you sees something wrong, let him change it with his hand; if he cannot, then with his tongue; if he cannot, then with his heart and that is the minimum required by faith”.
+“If one of you sees something wrong, let him change it with his hand; if he cannot, then with his tongue (by speaking up); if he cannot, then with his heart (by refuting it) and that is the minimum required by faith”.
 “Hadith

 “God cursed the one who pays a bribe, the one who takes it and the mediator between the two”.
 Hadith